 - Apple Application Support (32-bit version)

-Important: Do not remove these components in a different order or not in full list.
+Important: Do not remove these components in a different order or entirely.
 This can have unintended consequences.
 After removing the component, you may be prompted to restart your computer.
 Do not restart your computer until all components have been removed.

 Step 2.
 Select the programs exactly as above (to ensure that the uninstallation happens appropriately), then press the large green Uninstall button above.

 Step 3.
 Be sure to activate Create a restore point before uninstall.
 This will prevent any possible errors and, if so, recover all files.
-Automatically remove residual files is also recommended for activation, except when an experienced user wishes to leave some files.
+Automatic removal of residual files is also recommended for activation, except when an experienced user wishes to leave some files.
 Press Uninstall again.

 Step 4.
 This is the end of working in the program.
 Confirm possible removal confirmation requests.
 Decline application requests to restart the system until all iTunes components have been completely removed.
 Patiently wait for the completion of the download.